yarenaktass/SegmentifyCase/README.md

 # **Product Finder - Built for Segmentify Case**

-A simple product filtering application built with **Pure JavaScript**.
+A product filtering application built with **Pure JavaScript**.
 Filter products by categories, colors, and prices, and swipe through the filtered products.
 This application was built for the **Segmentify Case**.

 ## 🚀 **Features**